thifranc/shinken-webui-wiki-up/Home.md

 *Please note that the screen captures used to illustrate some pages are not up to date with the most recent version!*

-Shinken can provide a self sufficient Web User Interface, which includes its own web server (No need to setup any other Web server).
+Shinken provides a self sufficient Web User Interface, which includes its own web server (No need to setup any other Web server).
 The WebUI is built with the most recent Javascript Bootstrap 3 library as to deliver a user interface compatible with a wide range of Web browsers.

 It has been tested successfully with the last Shinken framework versions.
 As of today, it has been tested with Shinken 2.4.0 and 2.4.1 versions.